-- Ensuring that the Company remains legally solvent at all times and that customers are treated fairly - Ensuring that the Company is compliant with all laws and regulations affecting its business, its policyholders and its staff, including fulfilling all relevant obligations as required under the Central Bank's Fitness and Probity Regime. - Managing the Company's risk profile, in line with the extent and categories of risk identified as acceptable by the Board. - Approving the apportionment and allocation of roles and responsibilities of the executive management team of the Company. - Approving all capital and revenue transactions, including acquisitions and disposals, not specifically reserved to the - The Board shall appoint the CEO.
+- Ensuring that the Company remains legally solvent at all times and that customers are treated fairly - Ensuring that the Company is compliant with all laws and regulations affecting its business, its policyholders and its staff, including fulfilling all relevant obligations as required under the Central Bank's Fitness and Probity Regime. - Managing the Company's risk profile, in line with the extent and categories of risk identified as acceptable by the Board. - Approving the apportionment and allocation of roles and responsibilities of the executive management team of the Company. - Approving all capital and revenue transactions, including acquisitions and disposals, not specifically reserved to the Board. - The Board shall appoint the CEO.
 The renewal of the CEO contract shall be reviewed at least every five years.

-During 2017, the Board of Directors consists of seven members, including the Chairman of the Board as follows:
+At year-end 2018, the Board of Directors consisted of six members, including the Chairman of the Board as follows:

-Board Member Board Balance Key Role Chairman of The Board Independent Chairing of the Board Independent Non-Executive Director (INED) Independent Chairing the Audit Committee Independent Non-Executive Director (INED) Independent Chairing the Risk & Compliance Committee Independent Non-Executive Director (INED) Independent Member of the Audit Committee Non-Executive Director (NED) Group Role Shareholder Representative Non-Executive Director (NED) Group Role Member of the Risk & Compliance Committee Chief Executive Officer (CEO) Executive Day-to-day running of the Company
+Board Member Board Balance Key Role Chairman of The Board Independent Chairing of the Board Independent Non-Executive Director (INED) Independent Chairing the Audit Committee Independent Non-Executive Director (INED) Independent Chairing the Risk & Compliance Committee Independent Non-Executive Director (INED) Independent Member of the Audit Committee Non-Executive Director (NED) Group Role Shareholder Representative Chief Executive Officer (CEO) Executive Day-to-day running of the Company